kimwoo11/utek2019/README.md

-# utek2019
+# UofT Engineering Competition 2019
-Code for the 2019 University of Toronto Engineering Kompetition programming challenge.\
+Code for the 2019 University of Toronto Engineering Kompetition (UTEK2019) programming challenge.\
 All teams were given 6 hours to complete the competition.

 ### Main Objective